-Dr. Jane Aronson, a renowned pediatric infectious disease and adoption medicine specialist, founded WWO in 1997.
-WWO stemmed from Dr. Aronson’s desire to improve conditions for orphans around the globe.
+Worldwide Orphans works to transform the lives of children who have lost their parents and offers them a sense of hope and belonging.
+Dr. Jane Aronson, a renowned pediatric infectious disease, and adoption medicine specialist, founded Worldwide Orphans in 1997.
+The organization stemmed from Dr. Aronson’s desire to improve conditions for orphans around the globe.
 With partner Diana Leo, Dr. Aronson has three adopted children of her own.

 WWO provides children with a sense of intimacy by way of their one-to-one program that recruits adults to pair with children.
 The importance of this project is reflected in children who begin to understand what it means to be attached to a loving caregiver: because, according to Dr. Aronson, being nurtured is a child’s birthright.
 WWO also addresses all healthcare issues, including HIV/AIDS, and encourages creativity, teamwork, sports (Andrew Garfield currently serves as WWO’s Ambassador of Sport) and provides education.
 Many orphaned children are developmentally delayed: studies have shown that children lose one month of developmental skills for every three months spent in an orphanage.
 By the age of three, orphaned children are usually a full year behind, developmentally.

 To assist families considered at high-risk of abandoning their children, WWO focuses on providing them with skills and confidence to adequately raise children.
 In situations where children have already been orphaned, WWO will work to reintegrate children to their families.

 Worldwide Orphans gives children hope for what’s to come.
 The foundation strives to deliver not only sound bodies but also the coping, social and life skills children need to be independent in the future.
 WWO stands firmly behind the belief that all children, regardless of circumstances, yearn for love and dream of bright futures for themselves.